Rappetor/Sovol-SV08-Mainline/README.md

 1. First, ensure you have the software required for flashing the firmware.
 There are 2 options we can use:

-**Option 1**: Windows with the STM32CubeProgrammer software.
+**Option 1**: Windows, with the STM32CubeProgrammer software.

-**Option 2**: Linux with the Open Source st-link software.
+**Option 2**: Linux, with the Open Source st-link software.

+## Option 1 (Windows)
-## Option 1: First, make sure you have a properly installed ST-Link with the STM32CubeProgrammer software.
+First, make sure you have a properly installed ST-Link with the STM32CubeProgrammer software.

    - Download the STM32CubeProgrammer software here: https://www.st.com/en/development-tools/stm32cubeprog.html#st-get-software
    - Install the software and make sure the ST-Link is also properly installed; the software should show the serial of your ST-Link just below the CONNECT button (if not you can click on the little refresh button)

+## Option 2 (Linux)
-## Option 2: Follow the installation instructions at https://github.com/stlink-org/stlink to get the software installed.
+Follow the installation instructions at https://github.com/stlink-org/stlink to get the software installed.

 > [!TIP]
 > Does your (clone) ST-Link not work with STM32CubeProgrammer and e.g. only has a single digit serial number?
 Try the older version of the flashing program instead, you can find it here: https://www.st.com/en/development-tools/stsw-link004.html.
 The steps below explain the STM32CubeProgrammer but it should be mostly the same for the old program but with a different interface.